-Leslie S. Kittel, NCC, LPC candidate, is excited to join the Healing Horizons team of practitioners.
-A recent graduate from Colorado Christian University, Ms. Kittel is a firm believer of holistic health.
+Leslie S. Kittel, MA, MM, LPCC, NCC, Splankna Prationer Trainee is excited to be a memeber of the Healing Horizons team of practitioners.
+A graduate from Colorado Christian University, Ms. Kittel is a firm believer of holistic health.
 Within her practice, Ms. Kittel acknowledges the human body’s innate capability of healing itself from within – especially when a person integrates his or her mind, body, and spirit within the healing process.
 A compassionate and empathetic Clinical Mental Health Counselor, Ms. Kittel is dedicated to providing exceptional care and implementing effective treatment plans for people of all ages and walks of life, specializing in pediatrics, adolescents, and young adults.
 A motivator and advocate, Ms. Kittel has the inherent ability to connect with people from all walks of life instilling hope and self-worth.
 As a psychodynamic therapist, she utilizes the creative arts and play therapy, as well as, existentialism, spirituality, mindfulness, and dialectical behavioral therapy within her practice.

 Ms. Kittel has a great passion for youth and young adults and enjoys helping them incorporate/learn new life skills, while providing them with support, patience, encouragement, and unconditional positive regard.
 It is her belief that all are truly persons of worth and value and that each has unique gifts to offer the world.